jtarchie/site/written/notes/2023-06-20-job-criteria.md

 - An opportunity to shape and evolve the workplace culture is essential.
 Eager to overcome the barriers of "status quo" thinking and drive change that enhances organizational efficiency and work-life quality.
+- Have an effective manager that has duties with active peer feedback, career progression, understanding of my day to day, and consistent one-on-ones.
+This will ensure that the relationship will be beneficial both ways.
 - Accessibility and openness of communication with team members and colleagues across the organization.
 Expecting the opportunity to engage in one-on-one meetings, ensuring that scheduling such meetings will typically take place